dhdaines/playa/README.md

 how text is rendered.
 You can obviously access this though `glyph.textstate` - note that the text state, like the graphics state, is mutable, so you will have to copy it or save individual parameters that you might care about.
+This may be a major footgun so watch out.

 PLAYA doesn't guarantee that text objects come at you in anything other than the order they occur in the file (but it does guarantee